-An extended primary series constitutes administration of an additional dose to complete the primary series and is recommended for certain moderately to severely immunocompromised individuals.
+An extended primary series constitutes administration of an additional dose to complete the primary series and is recommended for certain moderately to severely immunocompromised individuals 6 months of age and older.
 See the COVID-19 chapter in the Canadian Immunization Guide: Immunocompromised persons for more information.